 The defendant appealed, arguing that the part of the stalking statute dealing with communicating to or about someone had been struck down.
 The appellate court, however, reasoned that the anti-stalking statute also prohibited monitoring.
 Monitoring meant watching, keeping track of or checking another, usually for a special purpose.
 The court said, “Even without the Facebook messages, the evidence showed that defendant created at least one fictitious Facebook account in the name of Carswell’s friend, downloaded pictures of her and her family, and apparently even obtained mail addressed to her.”
 Defendant’s course of conduct therefore satisfied the definition of monitoring.

 If you have been charged with a crime, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 To prove stalking, the state must show that you knowingly engaged in a course of conduct that you knew or should have known would cause a reasonable person to fear for his or her or a third person’s safety or that you caused the victim to suffer other emotional distress.
 Can the state prove all these elements beyond a reasonable doubt?

 Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.